-Mike Cherry, 5 Whipporwhill Dr, was in support of increasing the distance between Cannabis Establishments and The Submarine Base.
+Mike Cherry, 5 Whipporwhill Dr, believed that this is an important regulation for the town.
+He is in support of making the distance between Cannabis Establishments and The Submarine Base a greater distance.

 Eric Treaster, 10 Huntington, was not in support of this application.
 Mr. Treaster does not believe that the Commission should adopt the regulations seeing that it is in violation of federal law.
+He also does not believe it is good for the general welfare, and not attractive to potential new residents.
 Mr. Treaster urged the Commission to deny the application.